yvanzo/musicbrainz-server/CONTRIBUTING.md

 to users on the blog.

-Untracked changes are typos, comments, coding style changes, automated dependency update, unnoticeable refactor, and so on.
+Untracked changes are typos, comments, coding style changes, automated dependency updates, unnoticeable refactoring, and so on.

 #### Title